lunacookies/blog/content/underlines.md

 ---
-title: A Little Hack for Nicer Underlines in CSS
+title: "A Little Hack for Nicer Underlines in CSS"
-description: It’s not too bad, I promise
+date: "2022-10-07"
-date: 2022-10-07
+description: "It’s not too bad, I promise"
 ---

 `text-decoration: underline` looks <span style="text-decoration: underline">like this</span>.